Welcome to the Barony of Riverhaven!

-- Most Officers are always looking for Deputies to fulfill roles.
+- Most Officers are always looking for Deputies to fulfil roles.
 Heraldry requires Heralds to make announcements at events.
 Marshals are required to guide the conflicts.
 The Chronicler appreciates reporters at Tourneys for The Rag.
 And many more...

 - Do you have hidden artistic talents?
 The Arts and Sciences Officer organises weekly workshops to share skills.
 Perhaps it's time to spread your creative passions.
-Enjoy sharing the skills of brewing, embroidery, singing, leatherwork, blacksmithing, illustration, jewelery making, fletching, cooking, herbalism, dancing and more.
+Enjoy sharing the skills of brewing, embroidery, singing, leatherwork, blacksmithing, illustration, jewellery making, fletching, cooking, herbalism, dancing and more.

 - Attempt speaking forsoothly.
 At garbed (costumed) events, the atmosphere and depth of enjoying the current middle ages can be enhanced by speaking 'in period' terms.
-Leaving behind conversations about your mundane life can invigorate rewarding discussions of the subtilities of life.
+Leaving behind conversations about your mundane life can invigorate rewarding discussions of the subtleties of life.

 - Read The Known World Handbook.
 You can find a copy in the River Haven library.
 It has a massive collection of articles for every aspect of the SCA.